• journal prompts for self growth

 I know how hard it is to wait for something you really want.
 I know how tempting it is to skip right past the period of learning and growing and building your skills so you can get to the finish line.
 And I know that “small and consistent improvements over time” isn’t exactly a phrase that’s going to ignite a fire in anyone’s heart.

-But if I had tried to run 26.2 miles that first week of training, I would’ve given up.
-The time would’ve passed anyway, and I wouldn’t have reached my dream.
 Now, I’m not saying reaching your dream has to take a long time.
 It really doesn’t.
 Fourteen weeks of training to run a full marathon really wasn’t that much time at all.
 If you trust the process, the time it takes to reach your dream will fly by faster than you can ever imagine.

-Life Lesson #3: Just because I’m not the best at something doesn’t have to stop me from doing it anyway.
+Life Lesson #3: Just because I’m not the best at something doesn’t have to stop me from doing it anyway

 I am not a particularly fast runner.
 In fact, I’m pretty slow.
 My average mile is about 9 1/2 minutes.
 I finished my marathon in 4 hours 32 minutes.
 That’s an average of 10 minutes 23 seconds per mile.